Dr. Daniel Achukwi behind his new dissecting microscopeZeiss Stemi 2000, bought for IRAD from our DFG-grant. (photo by Albert Eisenbarth)

-Meanwhile lets just say that we are proud website administrator contributed a whooping 22 entries.
+But we are proud to say that website administrator contributed 22 entries already.

 A very warm welcome to the homepage of Programme Onchocercoses.
 Our research network in Ngaoundéré, Cameroon, is based on over 35 years of successful partnership between research institutes in Germany, Great Britain, France and many other countries.
 It combines resources, know-how and skills of the participating partners to answer key questions and improve the understanding […]

 Simulium damnosum s.l. blackflies attack man, cattle and game animals.
 In order to study the hostfinding behaviour and to develop traps for blood-hungy flies, we constructed a number of automatic traps. => Read more

 Silke, Anna and Tobias from Hamburg and Münster arrived in Ngaoundéré.
 Silke and Tobias shall focus on the production of ESPs of microfilariae and infective L3.
 They stay for two months in Cameroon.
 Anna is preparing for her master in linguistics and shall stay for four weeks.

 The dissecting microscope, Kalip has been using to examine Simulium flies for filarial infections, has been the oldest in our lab: It was bought in 1976 and shipped to Cameroon directly from Switzerland.
 For 35 years, the microscope has served in the humid rain-forest and dusty savannah.
 Its mechanical parts are still looking very fine, […]